-After seeing how to say hello in Italian, we can now focus on how to say goodbye.
+After seeing how to say hello, you can have a look at how to say goodbye in Italian.

 A presto! 🙂